 The art is on par with an eighth-grader creating his imaginary tattoos in art class.
 The titles were inspired by, I'm sure, the infamous '76 flick Squirm, while the plots seem to be sub-James Herbert style monster mayhem, with populations of innocents bedeviled by creepy-crawlies like mutant jellyfish, legless lizards, and ravenous caterpillars.
-All three in this "series" - Slither, Slime, and Squelch - were published in the mid-1980s in the States by some publisher called Critic's Choice.
-Of course they were.
+All three in this "series" - Slither, Slime, and Squelch - were published first in the UK by Hamlyn, and then reprinted in the mid-1980s in the States by some publisher called Critic's Choice.
+Of course they were!

 Okay, one last one before I go: Bloodworm!
 Actually, this cover's more like it, that's some serious bad-assery going on there.
 Cover design looks like something Tor would've published, and those eyes of obsidian are appropriately unholy.
 Years ago I had some copies of Halkin's stuff at the old bookstore I worked at but I'll tell you, there was so much sleaziness emanating from them I kinda didn't want to even touch them.
 Just ick.
 But certainly that can't be as bad as all that.
 So I must ask: Anybody read any of these?